What are the Digital Communication Awards?

-The following are eligible to enter the Digital Communication Awards: agencies and companies, associations and NGOs, political parties, institutions and individuals in the field of online communication.
+Agencies and companies, associations and NGOs, political parties, institutions, and individuals in the field of online communication.

 For each application, information about the organisation and agency (if applicable) is requested.
 Submissions will exclusively be digital.

 2. General information about the project or campaign

 Each submitted entry should contain the following information:

 Summary of the project at a maximum length of 400 characters (including spaces) – please note: This summary will be published when being shortlisted.

 Budget (not a mandatory field, but an important information for the jury – please note: information will not be published)

 Number of employees who worked on the project

 A short description of max.
 2500 characters (including spaces) must be provided including the following:

 Initial situation leading to the project or campaign